bobaekang/old-bobaekangdotcom/src/blogs/method-chain-must-go-on.md

 Let's say that, using `arrest` and `population` data frames, we want to get a table of arrest counts for violent crime in counties "1" and "2" in 2019.
 We also want to calculate rates per 1,000 to account for the population size.
 The final output will have four columns: `year`, `county`, `violent` and `violent_per_1k`.

-Here are two possible solutions for the given taks:
+Here are two possible solutions for the given task:

 ### Imperative code
 ```python